netbiolab/HCNetlas/README.md

 ![](images/hcNETLAS_Overview.png)

 ### Setting up the Environment
-For running hcNETLAS, we recommend a `conda` envrionment to install packages in the `packages` folder
+For running hcNETLAS, we recommend a `conda` envrionment to install packages in the `packages` folders.

 ```bash
 $ conda create -n hcNETLAS R=4